 Internet is a vast place where you can find anything.
 Sometimes your children can get hold up to content that might not be appropriate for their age and even get addicted to it.
-So I highly recommend to you track their browsing history.
+So I highly recommend that you track their internet history.

 Nowadays, children have easy access to hundreds of TV stations as well as millions of Internet pages.
 They can also purchase or download a plethora of video games and software.
 There is a lot of media out there, and depending on your child’s age and maturity level, some of it might not be suitable for them.

 You are the best one to determine which movies and video games are suitable for your child to watch and play as a parent or caregiver.
 You consider what your child can understand and cope with, as well as the types of material that can annoy them or cause you concern.
 Rating details will assist you in selecting appropriate content for your child.
 Parental controls will also assist you in restricting access to inappropriate content.

 The easiest way to control the media that children consume is to consume the media yourself.
 Test apps and games before allowing your children to use them.
 Watch and connect with apps and games with your children.
 And keep an eye on what they see so you can discuss what they see on their screens.
 You are the ultimate predictor of what your children can handle because you are the most familiar with them.

 Before proceeding, ask yourself the following questions “Do…”:

 I know how social media or digital network works?

 Do my kids differentiate the importance of safety and freedom?

 I control the access of the Internet to my kids?

 Have some idea of browsing and its history?